antalpeti/file-import/README.md

-# file-export-import
+# file-import
-Exchange data between txt and sql table.
+Import data from txt to sql table.